Bernardo-MG/library-maven-archetype/src/main/resources/archetype-resources/readme.md

 The project by default comes with a useful series of features:

-- Preconfigured to begin developing the library fast.
+- Preconfigured to begin developing a new library fast.
 - Prepared for continuous integration, which differentiates between development and release artifacts and documentation.
 - Unit and integration tests suites ready to be run with [TestNG](http://testng.org/).
 - A Maven site, using the [Docs Maven Skin](https://github.com/Bernardo-MG/docs-maven-skin), ready to show documentation and several reports.